ManLikeTeetos/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c : Print the time from 00:00 to 23:59
 9-times_table.c : Print the 9 times table
 10-add.c: Sums two integers together
+11-print_to_98.c : Print all natural numbers from 0 to 98 from a reference point